top of page

 Marshal Ferdinand Foch toby jug blue and white - A. J. Wilkinson circa 1915

-Marshal Ferdinand Foch toby jug produced by A. J. Wilkinson of Burslem, England, circa 1915 in a limited edition of 500.
+Marshal Ferdinand Foch toby jug in a blue and white colorway designed by Francis Carruthers Gould and produced by A. J. Wilkinson of Burslem, England, circa 1915 in a limited edition of 500.
 Ferdinand Foch (1851-1929) was a French general and military theorist who served as the Supreme Allied Commander during the First World War.
 An aggressive, even reckless commander at the First Marne, Flanders and Artois campaigns of 1914-1916, Foch became the Allied Commander-in-Chief in late March 1918 in the face of the all-out German spring offensive, which pushed the Allies back.
 He successfully coordinated the French, British and American efforts into a coherent whole, deftly handling his strategic reserves.
 He stopped the German offensive and launched a war-winning counterattack.
 On November 11, 1918, Foch accepted the German request for an armistice.
 Foch advocated peace terms that would make Germany unable to pose a threat to France ever again.
 He considered the Treaty of Versailles too lenient on Germany.

 Maker: